 Anyway, the New York Times goes on that the FBI raided the office of President Trump's longtime personal lawyer, Michael Cohn, seizing records related to several topics, including payments to a pornographic film actress.

-This is of course related to Stormy Daniels.
+This is, of course, related to Stormy Daniels.

-The search does not appear to be directly r related in any way to Mueller's investigation, but likely resulted from information that he had uncovered and gave to prosecutors in New York.
+The search does not appear to be directly related in any way to Mueller's investigation, but likely resulted from information that he had uncovered and gave to prosecutors in New York.

-I've been advised by federal prosecutors that the New York action is part of a referral by the Office of the Special Counsel, Robert Mueller.
+I've been advised by federal prosecutors that the New York action is part of a referral by the office of the special counsel, Robert Mueller.

-Anyway, Ryan said Cohn had cooperated with authorities, he turned over thousands of documents to congressional investigators, and he said the payments to Miss Clifford are only one of uh many topics investigated, according to a person briefed on the search and their emails and tax documents and business records, etc.
+He turned over thousands of documents to congressional investigators, and he said the payments to Ms. Clifford are only one of many topics investigated, according to a person briefed on the search, and their emails and tax documents and business records, et cetera, et cetera, et cetera.

-Sarah Carter, investigative reporter, Fox News contributor, Dog Genova, former prosecutor himself, uh Geneva and Tunsing and David Schoen, civil rights and criminal defense attorney.
+Sarah Carter, investigator reporter, Fox News contributor, Doe DeGenova, former prosecutor himself, Geneva and Tunsing, and David Schoen, civil rights and criminal defense attorney.

-Uh let me start with you, Joe DeGenova.
+Let me start with you, Joe DeGenova.

 Would this be a normal practice for such a case like that?